No-pan kissa

-No-pan kissa (ノーパン喫茶, Nōpan kissa) are Japanese sex establishments offering food and drinks served by waitresses wearing short skirts with no underwear.
+A no-pan kissa (ノーパン喫茶, Nōpan kissa) is an establishment in Japan that offers food and drinks served by waitresses wearing short skirts with no underwear.
 The floors, or sections of the floor, are sometimes mirrored.
 Shops generally operate under a "no-touch" policy.
-The shops otherwise look like normal coffee shops (kissaten), rather than sex establishments, although they charge a premium price for the coffee.
+The shops otherwise look like normal coffee shops (kissaten), rather than sexual establishments, although they charge a premium price for the coffee.

-Previously, most sex establishments, such as soaplands and pink salons, were staffed with professional prostitutes.
-No-pan kissa were a popular employment choice amongst some women because they paid well and generally required little sexual contact with the customers.

 History

-The first one to open was in Osaka in 1980.
-Initially, all of them were in remote areas outside the traditional entertainment districts.
-Within a year, large numbers had opened in many more places, such as major railway stations.
+The first no-pan kissa was opened in Osaka in 1980.
+Initially, all such establishments were in remote areas outside the traditional entertainment districts.
+Within a year, large numbers of them had opened in more central locations, such as major railway stations.

-In the 1980s (the peak of the boom in these shops), many started to have topless or bottomless waitresses.
-However, at this point, the number of such shops started to decline rapidly.
+In the 1980s, the decade when these shops were most popular, many started to have topless or bottomless waitresses.
+The number of such shops then started to decline rapidly.

 The New Amusement Business Control and Improvement Act came into force on February 13, 1985, which further restricted the sex industry and protected the more traditional businesses.
 Eventually, such coffee shops gave way to fashion health (massage) clubs and few no-pan kissa, if any, remain.

 Related establishments

-In addition to no-pan kissa, there have also been no-pan shabu-shabu and no-pan karaoke.
-In 1998, four officials at the Ministry of Finance were arrested and 112 disciplined for accepting bribes in the form of visits to a no-pan shabu-shabu restaurant in Shinjuku.
+In addition to no-pan kissa, there have also been no-pan shabu-shabu restaurants and no-pan karaoke bars.
+In 1998, four officials at the Ministry of Finance were arrested and 112 were disciplined for accepting bribes in the form of visits to a no-pan shabu-shabu restaurant in Shinjuku.